jcjeffreys/vce-sofdev-guide/README.md

-# vce-sofdev
+# vce-sofdev-guide
-Resources for VCE Applied Computing: Software Development.
+Guide for VCE Applied Computing: Software Development.

 _This guide is under construction, so please check back regularly for updates._ 🚧